kcl-eresearch/prom-scripts/README.md

 `prom-luks-data` will destroy the existing filesystem mounted on /data and replace it with a encrypted LUKS volume.
 The password set will then need to be provided on each reboot.
+WARNING: this configuration has been found to be unsuitable at higher sample throughput (> 16 samples).